vazovn/galaxy-core-deployment/README.md

 features mentioned above.
 Please refer to the final requirements which will be displayed at the end of the script execution.

-## Issues
+for tool setup, stop galaxy and run

-- /etc/init.d/galaxyd is not modified according to settings.sh, and may need manual changes.
+    ./deploy_toll_setup.sh

-## Reading (guidelines how to proceed with a production site)
+## Reading (guidelines how to proceed with a production site, aknowledgements to Hans-Rudolf Hotz and Bjoern Gruening)

 https://galaxyproject.org/admin/ten-simple-steps-galaxy-as-a-service/